SalesConnection/Caction-Support/docs/Overtime_Management.md

       <img src="img2/Overtime_Management_Step_27.png" alt="Overtime Management Step 27">
     </p>

-28. If you want to select more and change to one status, tick the boxes of the claims you want.
+28. To select more than one claim to update, tick the boxes on the left of the claims that you would like to update the status of.

     <p align="center">
       <img src="img2/Overtime_Management_Step_28.png" alt="Overtime Management Step 28">